imanishbarnwal/H4B-git-github-workshop/README.md

-- [Bartick Maiti] (https://github.com/bartick), It was a great experience interacting with this repository.
+- [Bartick Maiti](https://github.com/bartick), It was a great experience interacting with this repository.